(By Tim Seldin, Montessori Foundation)

 Our new Junior High program is set to start this upcoming school year 2018/2019!
 Read here for details.

-We are in the process of adding a NEW Primary classroom location in Leavenworth.
+We are in the process of adding a NEW Primary classroom location in Cashmere.
 Currently we are taking applications for the part-time and full-time wait list.
 Spaces will be very limited.
 Please contact us for more information.